 All potentially contaminated material (i.e. clothing, gloves, disposable equipment, soil, absorbents) and decontamination liquids (decontamination wash water) must be managed according to the procedures listed below.

-Any oil or petroleum products, chemical liquid, chemical solid, liquid product, gaseous product or hazardous waste that is released in any manner which constitutes a spill and poses a potential threat to human health or the environment, must be immediately reported to the following:
+Any oil or petroleum products, chemical liquid, chemical solid, liquid product, gaseous product or hazardous waste that is released above the reportable quantity which constitutes a spill and poses a potential threat to human health or the environment, must be immediately reported to the following:

 Florida 24-hour State Watch Office — (800) 320-0519

 CERCLA Spill/Release Notification